-Many developers and designers use and love the online Shopify Theme Editor — it’s easy to work with and is conveniently located within the Shopify Admin itself.
-But if you’re looking to develop Shopify Themes locally, you should know that you’re not limited to the online theme editor alone.
+Many developers and designers use and love the online Shopify Theme Editor — it’s easy to work with and is conveniently located within the Shopify Admin.
+But if you’re looking to develop Shopify Themes regularly, you should know that you’re not limited to the online theme editor alone.

 In this article, I’ll show you how to install and use Theme Kit — a cross platform tool that allows you to interact easily with the Shopify platform, while using all of your own development tools.

 Once Theme Kit is set up, you can more easily integrate workflow tools like Git into your theme development — giving you the confidence to work on a Shopify Theme with a team of developers, work within your favorite text editor, and have a more localized experience when editing themes.
 Shopify is a hosted platform, and therefore development on Shopify requires a connection to Shopify servers to compile and render Liquid in combination with store data; thus Theme Kit isn't truly local because of this.

 Note: Shopify is a hosted platform, and there is currently no truly local development environment option for working with Shopify (such as MAMP, WAMP, etc), making Theme Kit the best option to use your own tooling locally.

 Check out Slate for a more robust theme development tool kit, which includes live-reloading, starter themes, and much more.

 If you're looking for a purely offline local development tool, check out Motifmate, which has recently introduced an offline option — however, this app is not built or maintained by Shopify.